Local sports roundup: Holmen, Taebel win MVC golf meet

 Luther (Iowa) 9, UW-La Crosse 0

-The Eagles men’s tennis team falls to 6-10, losing five of their last six team matches.
+The Eagles fell to 6-10 and have lost five of their last six team matches.

 WOMEN’S TENNIS